 South Okanagan Valley Wineries

 It was so much fun to explore the wine scene at the south end of the Okanagan Valley.
 Many of the Kelowna wineries also have vineyards in the Southern Okanagan.
 The temperature at the south end of the valley is reported to be up to four degrees warmer.
 This makes it perfect for grape growing.
-In fact Oliver, the town at the south end of the Okanagan Valley calls itself Wine Capital of Canada
+In fact Oliver, the town at the south end of the Okanagan Valley calls itself Wine Capital of Canada.

 Tinhorn Creek © Spaswinefood

 At Tinhorn Cellars you will find some great wines that you will enjoy tasting.
-You can check winery visitors comments at Tripadvisor and Yelp.

 If you are interested in “a wine and food adventure” then put the Okanagan Valley, British Columbia on your list.

-View from Tinhorn Cellars © Spaswinefood
+View from Tinhorn Cellars © Spaswinefood |

-Tinhorn Cellars, Southern Okanagan Valley © Spaswinefood
+Tinhorn Cellars, Southern Okanagan Valley © Spaswinefood |

 The Southern Okanagan Wine Country has great food, wine and yes, spas too.
 If your wine country plans include a visit to the Okanagan Valley here is some useful travel information.
 Kelowna, the largest city in the Okanagan Valley is within driving distance from Vancouver (237 miles).
 Kelowna’s international airport has direct flights from Vancouver, Victoria, Calgary, Edmonton, Toronto and Seattle.
-Check out my travels in the Okanagan Valley and elsewhere at Spaswinefood, or visit my travel column at the Examiner
+Check out my travels in the Okanagan Valley and elsewhere at Spaswinefood, or visit my travel column at the Examiner.

 June 2013